kittykatattack/learningPixi/README.md

 In the earlier example the cat sprite was added to stage at the top left corner.
 The cat has an `x` position of
 0 and a `y` position of 0.
-You can change the position of the cat by changing the values of is `x` and `y` properties.
+You can change the position of the cat by changing the values of its `x` and `y` properties.
 Here's how you can center the cat in the stage by setting its `x` and `y` property values to 96.
 ```js
 cat.x = 96;